jinnahakondo/StyleDecor-Frontend/README.md

 # StyleDecor
-StyleDecor is a modern appointment management system for a local decoration company that offers both in-studio consultations and on-site decoration services for homes and ceremonies.
-Users can explore decoration packages, check decorator availability, select a date & time, choose a service mode, make payments, and track their service status.
+<p>StyleDecor is a modern appointment management system for a local decoration company that offers both in-studio consultations and on-site decoration services for homes and ceremonies.
+Users can explore decoration packages, check decorator availability, select a date & time, choose a service mode, make payments, and track their service status.</p>
 ---

 ### Key features